Understanding and Ending Bullying: Strategies for Parents, Professionals & Students

 Parents often struggle with the question of, “Should I intervene in my daughter’s friendship problems?”
 The line between helicopter and hands-off parenting can get confusing, as adults waver between wanting to protect their daughters from any kind of hurt and believing that girl fighting is an inevitable rite of passage.

 Mother-daughter seminars bring moms and girls together to address such topics as picking healthy friendships, standing up to bullying, and using social media wisely.
 Girls gain from learning how to talk about the nature of girl bullying and friendship challenges with their parents while Moms benefit from learning the red flags of relational aggression in today’s social media landscape.
 Mother-daughter workshops help open the lines of communication and foster trusting relationships between parents and children.

-For more information about any of the workshops described above, independent use of the Friendship & Other Weapons curriculum, or to arrange a customized workshop in your area, please contact Signe at Signe@SigneWhitson.com
+For more information about any of the workshops described above, independent use of the 8 Keys to End Bullying or Friendship & Other Weapons curriculum, or to arrange a customized workshop in your area, please contact Signe at Signe@SigneWhitson.com

 Recent Feedback from Participants: